 Counselling gives the opportunity to explore and gain a better understanding of your feelings and thought processes, and find your own solutions to issues.

 It’s normal to experience nerves, anxiety, fear, excitement and hope – as well as many other thought processes.
 What will my counsellor be like?
 Will they understand how I’m feeling?

 We take a look at what to expect when starting on your counselling journey.

-At Breathe, you are required to attend a 30 minute assessment with our Lead Counsellor before your counselling sessions start.
-During the assessment you will be asked certain questions about you and your life.
+At Breathe, you are required to attend a 30-minute assessment with our Lead Counsellor before your counselling sessions start.
+During the assessment, you will be asked certain questions about yourself and your life.
 This information ensures you are assigned with the most suitable counsellor, best matched to your needs.

 The first counselling session